 Brand Harmony: A Frank Discussion on Cross-Functional Teams to Cross-Functional Research Recap

 A major part of differentiating a company involves developing its identity and personality.
-In order to accomplish this, companies must take a look at who their consumers are and what thbrand-harmony-a-frank-discussion-on-cross-functional-teams-to-cross-functional-research-recapey are selling to ensure the product meets the promise.
+In order to accomplish this, companies must take a look at who their consumers are and what the company is selling to ensure the product meets the promise.
 Understanding the synergistic perceptions of a brand or concept in addition to a product experience can lead to better business decision making for both product design and messaging.
 A mismatch between the product experience and brand expectations can lead to challenges in product acceptability, liking, and ultimately a high failure rate of new market introductions.

 To avoid a mismatch, companies must strive to have brand harmony in every aspect of the product pipeline.
 Active communication is necessary in every part of the product pipeline from